Not to be missed tonight at the Tokyo Olympics

 Men’s individual triathlon

-Two Canadians, Manitobane Tyler Mislawchuck and British Columbian Matthew Sharpe, were among the 50 or so participants in the first Olympic triathlon at Naval Base Obeida.
+Two Canadians, Manitobane Tyler Mislawchuck and British Columbian Matthew Sharpe, were among the 50 or so participants in the first Olympic triathlon at Ubaidah Naval Base.
 They must swim 1.5 km, bike 40 km, and run 10 km.

 Mislawchuk finished 15th at the Rio Games, where Sharp will make his Olympic debut.